tsfu/Personal-Website/README.md

 #### Anyway, thank you for coming here!
 [Welcome to visit the website now.](https://tsfu.github.io) ####

 Update Log:
-  - Jan 2019: Website was first created.
+  - Jan 2019: Website was first published.
 All html and css files are written by my own, referring Udemy "Web Development" course taught by Angela.
   - Mar 2019: Website style re-designed.
 Added favorite musicians' pictures and quotes.
   - Oct 2019: Added summer internships and new school projects to slides section.
 Nav-Bar re-designed to host Chinese version resume.
   - Sep 2020: Added a new internship company, updated resume links for both English and Chinese versions.